eribul/course_projrct/README.md

 As of today (2018-05-16) this version has not yet been officially released.
 It can be found though from a daily build: https://dailies.rstudio.com/ Note that this is (so far) not the version that can be installed easily from within Anaconda).

+# Simplified alternative

+I understand that all these extra requirements might seem overwhelming.
+Therefore, the output of the generated R markdown report is also [published using Github Pages](https://eribul.github.io/course_projrct/).
+The relevant Python code is presented in grey boxes.
+It can be copied to a file in the local version of the Git repository (in order to make relative paths to the data folder work as intended).
+The resulting code can then be run as any other Python code.